 - Intel / AMD x86, x64 (both 32 and 64 bit modes)

-VOCAL’s SILK voice codec software is available for the following Operating Systems:
+VOCAL’s SILK voice codec is available for the following Operating Systems.
+Please contact us for other supported Operating Systems.

 - Google Android